Robert Smalls: State politics

-Smalls was a delegate to the National Republican Convention in 1872 in Philadelphia, which nominated the incumbent Grant for re-election as president; in 1876 in Cincinnati, which nominated Hayes; and in 1884 in Chicago, which nominated Blaine—and then continuously to all conventions until 1896.
-He was elected vice-president of the South Carolina Republican Party at their 1872 state convention.
+Smalls was a delegate to three National Republican Conventions: in 1872 in Philadelphia, which nominated the incumbent President Grant for re-election; in 1876 in Cincinnati, which nominated Hayes; and in 1884 in Chicago, which nominated Blaine—and then continuously to all conventions until 1896.
+He was elected vice-president of the South Carolina Republican Party at its 1872 state convention.

-In 1873 Smalls was appointed lieutenant-colonel of the Third Regiment, South Carolina State Militia.
+In 1873, Smalls was appointed lieutenant-colonel of the Third Regiment, South Carolina State Militia.
 He was later promoted to brigadier-general of the Second Brigade, South Carolina Militia, and to major-general of the Second Division, South Carolina State Militia.
 He held this position until 1877, when Democrats took control of the state government.

 National politics

 In 1874, Smalls was elected to the United States House of Representatives, where he served two terms from 1875 to 1879.
 From 1882 to 1883, he represented South Carolina's 5th congressional district in the House.
-The state legislature gerrymandered district boundaries, thereby including Beaufort and other heavily Black coastal areas in South Carolina's 7th congressional district, and providing other nearby districts substantial white majorities.
+The state legislature gerrymandered district boundaries, thereby including Beaufort and other heavily African-American coastal areas in South Carolina's 7th congressional district, and providing other nearby districts substantial white majorities.
 Smalls was elected from the 7th district and served from 1884 to 1887.
-He was a member of the 44th, 45th, 47th, 48th, and 49th U.S. Congresses.
+He was a member of the 44th, 45th, 47th, 48th and 49th U.S. Congresses.

-In 1875, he opposed the transfer of troops out of the South, fearing the effect of such a move on the safety of Blacks in the South.
-During consideration of a bill to reduce and restructure the United States Army, Smalls introduced an amendment that "Hereafter in the enlistment of men in the Army...no distinction whatsoever shall be made on account of race or color."
+In 1875, he opposed the transfer of troops out of the American South, fearing the effect of such a move on the safety of African Americans in the region.
+During consideration of a bill to reduce and restructure the United States Army, Smalls introduced an amendment that provided that "[h]ereafter in the enlistment of men in the Army...no distinction whatsoever shall be made on account of race or color."
 However, the amendment was not considered by Congress.
-He was the last Republican elected from the 5th district until 2010 when Mick Mulvaney took office.
-He was the second-longest serving African-American member of Congress (behind his contemporary Joseph Rainey) until the mid-20th century.
+He was the last Republican elected from the 5th congressional district until 2010, when Mick Mulvaney took office.
+He was the second-longest serving African-American member of Congress (behind Joseph Rainey) until the mid-20th century.

 After the Compromise of 1877, the U.S. government withdrew its remaining forces from South Carolina and other Southern states.
-Conservative Southern Bourbon Democrats, who called themselves the Redeemers, had resorted to violence and election fraud to regain control of the state legislature.
-As part of wide-ranging white efforts to reduce African-American political power, Smalls was charged and convicted of taking a bribe five years earlier in connection with the awarding of a printing contract.
+Conservative Southern Bourbon Democrats had used violence and election fraud to regain control of the state legislature.
+As part of wide-ranging Democratic Party efforts to reduce African-American political power, Smalls was charged and convicted of taking a bribe five years earlier in connection with the awarding of a printing contract.
 He was pardoned as part of an agreement by which charges were also dropped against Democrats accused of election fraud.